The Symptoms, Treatments, and Prevention of This Bacterial Infection

 A person with strep throat is considered contagious 24 to 48 hours after antibiotic treatment begins.
 If a person with strep throat is not treated with antibiotics they may be contagious up to a period of three to four weeks even if they are no longer experiencing symptoms.

-In many cases, doctors will prescribe antibiotics to the entire family when a family member is diagnosed with strep throat to prevent the illness from spreading though the household.
+In many cases, doctors will prescribe antibiotics to the entire family when a family member is diagnosed with strep throat to prevent the illness from spreading through the household.